 Click for more information on Program Costs and Financial Aid.

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

 This study abroad option is open to SUNY students only.
 Non-SUNY students should contact DIS directly to apply.
 Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to participate.
-You must have completed 3 semesters of college level coursework to apply.
+You must have completed 2 semesters at a college/university to apply (AP credits do not count).
 Applications are welcome from students in all majors.

 Program Study Tours form a central part of your DIS academic experience, as you enroll in one core course for the semester which includes two course-integrated study tours.